 Thailand’s northernmost province is often overlooked by a lot of people that rather go visit its bigger neighbor Chiang Mai.
-And even though it might be true that it isn’t equally worthwhile to live in Chiang Rai there are many reasons why you should visit this province for more than just a a couple of days.
+And even though it might be true that it isn’t equally worthwhile to live in Chiang Rai, there are many reasons why you should visit this province for more than just a couple of days.

-In fact there are even more of these quintessential must do’s and must visit attractions in Chiang Rai as compared to its bigger brother Chiang Mai that is more attractive for its everyday life.
-Best example you probably have heard about the Golden Triangle, one of Asia’s two big opium-producing areas (along with the Golden Crescent in Afghanistan), that covers the mountainous area of Thailand, Myanmar and Laos.
+In fact there are even more of these quintessential must do’s and must visit attractions in Chiang Rai than in its bigger brother Chiang Mai that is more attractive for its everyday life.
+Best example you probably have heard of is the Golden Triangle, one of Asia’s two big opium-producing areas (along with the Golden Crescent in Afghanistan), that covers the mountainous area of Thailand, Myanmar and Laos.

 - Chiang Rai was founded in 1262 as part of the Lao-Thai Lanna Kingdom, and it wasn’t until 1786 that it became a Siamese territory and eventually one of modern Thailand’s 77 provinces in 1910.